pagekey/pkos/README.md

 Check out the accomapnying video/blog article series: https://pagekeytech.com/projects/pkos.

+## Docs

+See the [docs folder](docs/) for all of the messy notes used to make these videos.
+You can open it as an Obsidian vault for a nicer experience.
+It'll also allow you to view the `.canvas` files properly.

 ## Getting Started

 Try these commands to get started in a hurry.